Reading Time: 7 minutes

 Bonus read: Do you know the difference between omnichannel and multichannel marketing strategy?
 Read here to know more.

 Marketers realize the potential of omnichannel marketing, yet most of them fail to put together an effective strategy.
 Most customers suffer because of the disjointed experience offered by the brand due to poor strategy.

 How to fix it: Place the customer at the center of your strategy, identify the various touchpoints in your customer’s journey, leverage technology, and take a data-driven approach to create an effective strategy.
 Test your campaigns continuously so you can create better campaigns to acquire and retain customers.

 A study by Yes Lifecycle Marketing reveals that two-thirds of marketing executives at large companies found it challenging to coordinate campaigns across various channels.
 The study blames silos and organizational structure as one of the primary reasons for failure in implementation.
-To add to these woes, the proliferation of new channels such as social media and mobile apps make implementation even more challenging.
+To add to these woes, the proliferation of new channels such as social media and mobile apps makes implementation even more challenging.

-How to fix it: By shifting your focus from channels to customer experiences, understanding your buyer’s persona, and by segmenting your buyers you will able to deliver the right message, to the right user, through the right channels.
+How to fix it: By shifting your focus from channels to customer experiences, understanding your buyer’s persona, and segmenting your buyers you will be able to deliver the right message, to the right user, through the right channels.

 A buyer passes through four stages of the buyer’s journey – Awareness, engagement, conversion, and delight.
-For a customer journey to be successful, marketers have to ensure that the entire journey offers a consistent experience to the buyer.
+For an omnichannel customer journey to be successful, marketers have to ensure that the entire journey offers a consistent experience to the buyer.
 While marketers measure the overall effectiveness of the campaign, they fail to measure the KPIs at every stage of the buyer’s journey.
 This prevents the marketer from deriving meaningful insights about each stage of the journey and poses a challenge in improving the experience for the customer.